-Every person is competent to be a witness except as otherwise provided in these rules.
+Every person is competent to be a witness unless these rules provide otherwise.

 Rule 601 was amended, effective March 1, 2014.

 The essential thought underlying this rule is that, generally, the evaluation of a witness should be made by the trier of fact, through a determination of the weight and credibility of that witness' testimony, rather than by the prior imposition of standards of competency.
 Thus, there are no standards put forth relating to mental or moral competency in these rules.